MeterianHQ/meterian-github-action/README.md

     └── main.yml
 ```

+### Open source repositories workflow

-If the project you are planning to scan is open source, you can simply use this example which won't require you to specify an authentication token
+If the project you are planning to scan is open source, you can simply use this example which won't require you to setup and specify an authentication token

 ```yaml
 #main.yml